 How do I Know if I Have Fluid on the Knee?

 Do you feel you have water on the knee?
 Anyone can have knee pain for a few days.
-You can try to apply ice, elevate your legs above heart level and rest.
+You can try to apply ice, elevate your legs above heart level, and rest.
 However, in some cases, you need to consult your healthcare provider.
-If you would like to reduce tissue pressure and support muscles and joints, studies show that using taping the knee helps you recover faster from pain, swollen, and inflammation.
+If you would like to reduce tissue pressure and support muscles and joints, studies show that using taping the knee helps you recover faster from pain, swelling, and inflammation.

 If you know you had a serious injury, or you cannot bend or extend the knee, seek a doctor’s advice.